Naif Hazazi (footballer, born 1988)

-Naif Ahmad Hazazi (نايف أحمد هزازي; born 27 July 1988), also nicknamed Al Saqr which means The Falcon, is a Saudi Arabian professional footballer, who plays as a striker former the Saudi Arabia national team.
+Naif Ahmad Hazazi (نايف أحمد هزازي; born 27 July 1988), also nicknamed Al Saqr which means The Falcon, is a Saudi Arabian professional footballer, who plays for Al-Wadi as a striker former the Saudi Arabia national team.

 Personal life

 Hazazi lives in Jeddah.
 He used to be engaged to Yemeni singer Balqees Ahmed Fathi.
 However, they are no longer engaged.

 Career

 Al-Ittihad

 Naif began his career at the Al-Ittihad he was playing for the Al-Ittihad Under-17, but because his forward talent, the Belgian coach Dimitri Davidovic included him to the first team, He Received an offer from Club Sevilla when he was at International travels, about admiration for his performance, But the deal failed to reject the coach Manuel Jose to keep him with the team.

 2006–08

 Hazazi was promoted to the first team in 2006.
 On 25 January 2007, he made his debut with the first team against Al Nassr in the Prince Faisal Cup.

 On 1 December 2007, Hazazi made his league debut as a late-match substitute against Al-Hilal.
-Against Syrian Ittihad-Aleppo, he scored the second goal by head in the 42nd minute.
-The match ended 3–0 in favor of Al-Ittihad.
+Against Syrian Ittihad-Aleppo, he scored a header in the 42nd minute the second of 3 goals ending the match 3-0 in favor of Al-Ittihad.